Wix vs WordPress — Which is Better?

 First — and as discussed earlier — Wix doesn’t create responsive sites (Google’s preferred option for mobile site design).

 Second, because Wix is a hosted solution, you have no control over the server that your site is hosted on or the fundamental coding of the platform.
-This prevents you from using an ultra-fast hosting provider or tweaking your site extensively to ensure that it meets Google’s new “Core Web Vitals” site speed and stability requirements.
+This prevents you from using an ultra-fast hosting provider or tweaking your site extensively to ensure that it meets Google’s ‘Core Web Vitals’ site speed and stability requirements.

 And because making a site visible in search results is as much about keyword research, creating great content and earning quality backlinks to it as having a perfect technical SEO setup, it is possible to get a Wix site to rank highly in search results (in fact, Google is on record as saying Wix sites work fine from an SEO perspective).

-Tip: for more information on keyword research tools, do check out our Moz and Semrush comparison, our Ahrefs vs Semrush shootout or our guide to Semrush pricing.
+Tip: for more information on keyword research tools, do check out our Moz and Semrush comparison or our Ahrefs vs Semrush shootout.
 You can also learn more about optimizing your Wix site for search engines in our detailed ‘Wix SEO’ blog post.

 WordPress SEO